Before the Leica Q

 - Fast burst performance – 10 fps burst

 - Good battery life – 300 shots (Leica/CIPA tests) which is decent

 - Weather proof – sadly the Leica Q is not weather sealed

 - Durable magnesium alloy construction – a milled aluminium top and base plates and a magnesium alloy body provide an unrivalled quality feel

-- Good handling/ergonomics – The camera is built in Germany, the home of the Leica M. There is a good thumb grip on the back, optional grip is excellent.
+- Good handling/ergonomics – The camera is built in Germany, the home of the Leica M. There is a good thumb grip on the back, and the optional grip is excellent.
 The controls are well laid out with an excellent tactile feel to them.

 - Effective viewfinder – The Q’s viewfinder is electronic rather than optical, but it does a pretty good job of mimicking an the optical EVF with its high resolution EVF, which at (3.68 megapixel resolution is the highest currently available.

 - Fast autofocus – The Leica Q is the first full-frame Leica to incorporate an autofocus system.
 It has a 49-point system with multi, 1-point, tracking, face-detection and touch AF.

 - A sharp, fast lens preferably with image stabilisation – f1.7, 5 axis stabilisation

 - Usable at high ISO – up to 6,400 in my estimation with film like grain